Drug abuse and how to identify it

 - Has your child’s relationship with other family members deteriorated?

-- Does your child avoid family gatherings which they once enjoyed?
+- Does your child avoid family gatherings that they once enjoyed?

 - Has your child been caught dealing in drugs or giving them friends?